erenyenigul/ism/README.md

 - Since it is implemented in Shortcuts, ISM runs very slow.
 This was something I already expected before I start the project.
 - There are no `break` functionality in Shortcuts, so I had a little problem while working on `jump` operation.
 To overcome this I defined a constant value of `999999999999`, which is a really large number.
 No ISM program can have more lines than this constant (lines that are re-executed after a jump also count in this sum.)

+## Contribution

+Any contribution is appreciated.
+But beware that since Shortcuts file format is binary, version control will probably be like hell.